apalache-mc/apalache/docs/src/adr/005adr-json.md

 ```

 The `value` field depends on the kind of `TlaValue`:

 1. For `TlaStr`: a JSON string
 1. For `TlaBool`: a JSON Boolean
 1. For `TlaInt(bigIntValue)`:
     1. If `bigIntValue.isValidInt`: a JSON number
     2. Otherwise: `{ "bigInt": bigIntValue.toString() }`
 1. For `TlaDecimal(decValue)`: a JSON string `decValue.toString`

-The reason for the non-uniform treatment of integers, is that Apalache encodes its TLA+ integers as `BigInt`, which means that it permits values, for which `.isValidInt` does not hold.
+The reason for the non-uniform treatment of integers is that Apalache encodes its TLA+ integers as `BigInt`, which means that it permits values for which `.isValidInt` does not hold.

-While it might seem more natural to encode the entire `TlaValue` as a JSON primitive, without the added object layer, we would have a much tougher time deserializing.
+While it might seem more natural to encode the entire `TlaValue` as a JSON primitive, without the added object layer we would have a much tougher time deserializing.
 We would need a) a sensible encoding of `BigInt` values, which are not valid integers, and b) a way to distinguish both variants of `BigInt`, as well as decimals, when deserializing (since JSON is not typed).
 We could encode all values as strings, but they would be similarly indistinguishable when deserializing.
 Importantly, the `type` field of the `ValEx` expression is not guaranteed to contain a hint, as it could be `Untyped`